Iran cautions against U.S. attack, labels EU forces ‘terrorists’

 “By trying to target the Revolutionary Guards, the Europeans have once again acted against the interests of their own people by blindly obeying the Americans,” he said.

-Lawmakers attending the session wore green IRGC uniforms in a show of solidarity and chanted anti-U.S., anti-Israel and anti-Europe slogans, according to Iranian state television footage.
+Lawmakers attending the session wore green IRGC uniforms in a show of solidarity and chanted anti-US, anti-Israel and anti-Europe slogans, according to footage broadcast by Iranian state television.

 EU designation and IRGC role

-The European Union agreed on Thursday to designate the IRGC as a terrorist organisation, citing Tehran’s response to recent nationwide protests and broader concerns over human rights.
-The step mirrors similar designations already made by the United States, Canada and Australia.
+The European Union agreed on Thursday (29 January) to designate the IRGC as a terrorist organisation, citing Tehran’s response to recent nationwide protests and broader concerns over human rights.
+The move mirrors similar designations already made by the United States, Canada and Australia.

 Rising tensions and mixed signals

 The announcement comes amid heightened rhetoric between Tehran and Washington.
-U.S. President Donald Trump has warned of possible military action and recently ordered a major naval deployment toward the region, while also saying Iran is “talking to us” and that diplomacy remains possible.
+US President Donald Trump has warned of possible military action and recently ordered a major naval deployment to the region.

 Protests and domestic backdrop